Type: Backcountry or Sidecountry

 Need to Know

 CHECK WEATHER.
 White outs on the Muir Snowfield can be deadly as there are heavily crevassed glaciers and cliffs on both sides of the snowfield.
 Good navigation and sound judgement are encouraged.
-Also, Muir Snowfield itself DOES CREVASSE in late Summer / early Fall.
-Be carful and when in doubt, hug Anvil and Moon rocks on the upper mountain.
+Also, Muir Snowfield itself DOES CREVASSE in late summer / early fall.
+Be careful and when in doubt, hug Anvil and Moon rocks on the upper mountain.

-Enjoy a beautiful +4,000 ft. descent, making beautiful giant turns as you gaze out onto Adams, Hood, and Jefferson on a clear day.
-Try and not make the miserable post-holing mountaineers too jealous as you rip nice corn down a mellow and expansive slope, wide enough to lay down some epic turns.
+Try to not make the miserable post-holing mountaineers too jealous as you rip nice corn down a mellow and expansive slope, wide enough to lay down some epic turns.
 Be careful not to lose control though, as a slip over the cliffs above the Nisqually could be fatal.

 For more information, see Muir Camp Approach